Usbac/borealis/docs/en/stdlib/date.md

 The standard object `Date` gives you multiple methods related with dates.

+_All of the unix timestamps explained below are in (or expected to be given in) seconds._

 ## Functions

 ### Current date

 `now(): number`

-Returns the current time as a unix timestamp (in seconds).
+Returns the current time as a unix timestamp.

 ```borealis
 Date.now(); # Can return something like 1620149607